 Phone: (303) 355-ARTS (2787)

-The Cherry Creek Arts Festival invites you to apply to be one of 240 exhibitors at the 2014 event, a world-class and award-winning celebration of the visual arts.
+The Cherry Creek Arts Festival invites you to apply to be one of 250 exhibitors at the 2015 anniversary event, a world-class and award-winning celebration of the visual arts.
 CCAF enjoys an attendance of 350,000 visitors to the Cherry Creek North Shopping District in Denver, Colorado.
 The three-day event gives patrons the rare and special opportunity to meet and purchase art from exhibiting artists.
 Our goal is to provide the public and our selected exhibitors an experience of unparalleled quality.
-Proceeds from the Arts Festival help CCAF to fulfill its year-round art education and outreach mission through programs that provide access to the arts for schools in Colorado..
+Proceeds from the Arts Festival help CCAF to fulfill its year-round art education and outreach mission through programs that provide access to the arts for schools in Colorado.
+View our education programs here: www.cherryarts.org/education/about

 The Cherry Creek Arts Festival (CCAF) is a year-round non-profit arts services organization whose mission is to provide access to a broad array of arts experiences and support arts education in Colorado.